 Trucks have more extensive and more numerous blind spots than passenger vehicles.
 This is due to several factors, including the length and height of the truck and the lack of a rear-view mirror.

-- Due to the length of tractor-trailers – usually between 70 and 80 feet, with triple trailers up to 105 feet long – drivers have minimal visibility on both sides of the truck and in the back and front.
+- Tractor-Trailer Length – Semis are usually between 70 and 80 feet long, with triple trailers up to 105 feet.
+Drivers have minimal visibility on both sides of the truck and in the back and front.

-- The height of a truck would seem to be an advantage, but because the height difference is so drastic, a truck driver may not be able to see a low-riding car.
+- Truck Height – Because the height difference is so drastic, a truck driver may not be able to see a low-riding car.
 Being so high up also limits the truck driver’s view of what is close in front of the truck.

-- Trucks do not have rear-view mirrors.
-Due to the height of the trailer behind a truck, a rear-view mirror would not display any traffic.
+- No Rearview Mirrors – Due to the height of the trailer behind a truck, a rear-view mirror would not display any traffic.
 Truckers must rely on only two side mirrors to see where other vehicles are.

 More than 80 percent of truck accidents are the fault of the non-commercial driver.
 Failure to properly check blind spots to the best of their ability is a common factor in many commercial truck accidents.
 Improperly or negligently setting mirrors or cameras is another contributing element in crashes.
 In other cases, inadequate training can also cause blind spot accidents.